PRATIKBAGADE1/Features-Flag-In-Ecommerce/README.md

   - The new image to be matched should be generated randomly among the value of the key `imageUrl` from **imagesList** provided

-- When the timer reached `0` sec, then the game should end, and the [Scorecard]() view should be displayed
 - The App is provided with `tabsList`.
 It consists of a list of tabItem objects with the following properties in each tabItem object

   |     Key     | Data Type |